ETC2B1/dotfiles/README.md

-These are files I use on my personal machine, use as you wish I've used several different things from different people, I would appreciate it if you would at least put a comment in a file you use from me though.
+These are files I use on my personal machine, use as you wish I've used several different things from different people, I lskdjfwould appreciate it if you would at least put a comment in a file you use from me though.

 I currently use DWM but I also use StumpWM and Windowmaker,